Serial Experiments Lain: Soundtracks

-Video game
+Video games

 On November 26, 1998, Pioneer LDC released a video game with the same name as the anime for the PlayStation.
 It was designed by Konaka and Yasuyuki, and made to be a "network simulator" in which the player would navigate to explore Lain's story.
-The creators themselves did not call it a game, but "Psycho-Stretch-Ware", and it has been described as being a kind of graphic novel: the gameplay is limited to unlocking pieces of information, and then reading/viewing/listening to them, with little or no puzzle needed to unlock.
+The creators themselves did not call it a game, but "Psycho-Stretch-Ware", and it has been described as being a kind of visual novel: the gameplay is limited to unlocking pieces of information, and then reading/viewing/listening to them, with little or no puzzle needed to unlock.
 Lain distances itself even more from classical games by the random order in which information is collected.
 The aim of the authors was to let the player get the feeling that there are myriads of informations that they would have to sort through, and that they would have to do with less than what exists to understand.
 As with the anime, the creative team's main goal was to let the player "feel" Lain, and "to understand her problems, and to love her".
 A guidebook to the game called Serial Experiments Lain Official Guide (ISBN 4-07-310083-1) was released the same month by MediaWorks.

+In March 2025, Team MJM announced Signal, an official occult-themed role-playing game derivative of the Serial Experiments Lain series.
+The game was released on May 19, 2025, and became Windows and macOS via Steam and itch.io services, with a limited CD-ROM edition also planned.